Todd Sullivan

 Getting multiple valuations based on different methods provides the most accurate estimate of fair market value.
 This also provides better negotiating leverage to get full value for your practice.

-Check out this valuation calculator to calculate an estimated value of your medical practice.
+Check out this medical practice valuation calculator to calculate an estimated value of your practice.
 Choose the sector and the industry you are in, and then just input the numbers to get a quick valuation.

 Other Factors